fresheneesz/bip-efficient-bitcoin-vaults/tapscriptWalletVault1.md

 ### Intermediate Address

-The `intermediateAddress_` referenced above is an address with the following spend paths:
+The `destinationIntermediateAddress_` and `changeIntermediateAddress_` referenced above are addresses with the following spend paths:

 ```
 Key spend-path:
   <none>
 Script spend-path 1:
-  destinationSpend(destinationPublicKey)
+  destinationSpend(destinationSignature, destinationPublicKey)
 Script spend-path 2:
-  cancelTransaction()
+  cancelTransaction(keyANSig, keyBNSig)

 function destinationSpend(destinationSignature, destinationPublicKey):
   // Transaction creating this output must have been confirmed at LEAST 5 days ago.